EasyEngine/easyengine/docs/developer-docs.md

 ```
 "author/command-name": "dev-master"
 ```
-Also, append the follwing section in the `composer.json`:
+Also, append the following section in the `composer.json`:
 ```
 "repositories": {
     "author/command-name": {